 How do you convince stubborn friends and relatives to take COVID-19 seriously?

-Maybe you’re washing your hands regularly, staying home and staying 6 feet away from people when you need to go out, just like all the experts have advised to stop the spread of COVID-19.
+Maybe you’re washing your hands regularly, staying home, wearing a mask and staying 6 feet away from people when you need to go out, just like all the experts have advised to stop the spread of COVID-19.

 But those friends or relatives who refuse to take the outbreak seriously or wear a mask in public can be frustrating or even enraging, especially if they’re spreading bad information online.